doccano/doccano/docs/advanced/oauth2_settings.md

 Okta Application setup:
 ![image](../images/oauth/okta_oauth_app.png)

 Optionally, if you want to assign Doccano super users from Okta users, you can use Okta groups to assign them the policy.
+This will also assign the users the staff role, allowing them to access the Django admin page and app.
 Ensure your Okta [authorization server can serve `groups` claims](https://developer.okta.com/docs/guides/customize-tokens-returned-from-okta/add-groups-claim-org-as/) and set the environment variable `OKTA_OAUTH2_ADMIN_GROUP_NAME`.

 ```bash
 export OKTA_OAUTH2_ADMIN_GROUP_NAME=SUPERUSER_OKTA_GROUP_NAME